National Cereal Day (March 7)

 This fun holiday is celebrated annually on March 7, and it honors the history, invention, and cultural impact of cereal.

-Early forms of breakfast cereal were developed in the late 1800s, with James Caleb Jackson creating one of the first grain-based cereals in 1863.
+In the late 1800s, early versions were created as health foods.
+James Caleb Jackson developed one of the first grain-based cereals in 1863.
+It was not sugary.
+It was not exciting.

-- Battle Creek, Michigan is known as the “Cereal Capital of the World” because many major cereal brands were founded there.
+Battle Creek, Michigan became known as the “Cereal Capital of the World” because so many major brands started there.

 Coloring Page